jestjs/jest/website/versioned_docs/version-24.0/MockFunctions.md

 original_id: mock-functions
 ---

-Mock functions make it easy to test the links between code by erasing the actual implementation of a function, capturing calls to the function (and the parameters passed in those calls), capturing instances of constructor functions when instantiated with `new`, and allowing test-time configuration of return values.
+Mock functions allow you to test the links between code by erasing the actual implementation of a function, capturing calls to the function (and the parameters passed in those calls), capturing instances of constructor functions when instantiated with `new`, and allowing test-time configuration of return values.

 There are two ways to mock functions: Either by creating a mock function to use in test code, or writing a [`manual mock`](ManualMocks.md) to override a module dependency.